aljawary/RageSiris/README.md

 # Osiris-HvH-cheat

-Basically its Osiris With more Features, it can help u againts Legit cheater
+Basically its Osiris with more Features, it can help u againts Legit cheater